(updated as of SAP S/4HANA release 1909)

 At that time, having the possibility to see new SAP FIORI APPS on Universal Journal the it was clear to me that the FIORI would have been a perfect match.
 And as a matter of fact fact I could verify some FIORI Apps able to offer Controlling Reports like never in the past.
 For example the Market Segment FIORI app.

-Please see also the FIORI topic in second part of this blog (when it will be ready).
+Please see also the FIORI topic in third part of this blog (when it will be ready).

 Regarding Controlling part, one of the consequences of the Universal Journal is that total tables are not in place anymore and if you remember ECC most of the Controlling Reporting was based on totals tables.
 So how these reports are now working in SAP S/4HANA?
 There is a non disruptive compatibility view mechanism that ensure that the reports are redirected and continue to work.
 So as mentioned By OSS 2270404: